Alex Trebek, long-running ‘Jeopardy!’ host, dies at 80

 “I try not to take myself too seriously,” he told an interviewer in 2004.
 “I don’t want to come off as a pompous ass and indicate that I know everything when I don’t.”

-The show was the brainstorm of Juann Griffin, wife of the late talk show host-entrepreneur Merv Griffin, who said she suggested to him one day that he create a game show where people were given the answers.
+The show was the brainstorm of Julann Griffin, wife of the late talk show host-entrepreneur Merv Griffin, who said she suggested to him one day that he create a game show where people were given the answers.

 “Jeopardy!” debuted on NBC in 1964 with Art Fleming as emcee and was an immediate hit.
 It lasted until 1975, then was revived in syndication with Trebek.

-Note: This story has been corrected to show Merv Griffin’s wife’s name is Julann Griffin, not Juann.